gutentags/gutentag/README.md

 The "Guten Tag, Welt!" application is about 15K and 3K after uglify and gzip.
 These are not yesterday's web components.

-A tag is defined in HTML and can import tags from other HTML modules.
+A tag is defined in HTML or XML and can import tags from other HTML modules.
 This `list.html` tag produces a list at whatever point in a document you incorporate it.
+An instance of a tag is a component.

 ```html
 <!doctype html>